oubush/git_practice/Python_Programmer_Track.md

 ```
 - f-strings are always advisable above all methods

-- REGar EXressions or regex: the `re` module
+- REGular EXpressions or regex: the `re` module
 ```
 import re
 re.findall(r'regex', string)  # Find all matches of a pattern